BrunoKrugel/dotfiles/.github/readme.md

 3. Download and install [CTAGS](https://github.com/universal-ctags/ctags) (for a better Go To Definition)
 4. I am using `Hack Nerd Font`
 5. My terminal is `WezTerm`
-6. My neovim version is `Nightly`
-7. I am using a M1, so, some things may not work out of the box for you
+6. I am using a M1, so, some things may not work out of the box for you

 ## Help